ugr-sail/sinergym/docs/source/pages/deep-reinforcement-learning.rst

 * **Mandatory**: environment, number of training episodes, and algorithm (including non-default hyperparameters if needed).

-* **Optional**: environment parameters (override defaults), random seed, pretrained model path, experiment ID, wrappers (in order), evaluation settings, and cloud integration options.
+* **Optional**: environment parameters (override defaults), random seed, pre-trained model path, experiment ID, wrappers (in order), evaluation settings, and cloud integration options.

 Once executed, the script performs the following steps:

 1. **Generate the experiment name** using the format ``<experiment_name>_<date>`` if ``experiment_name`` is specified, or ``<algorithm_name>_<date>`` otherwise.

-2. **Load a pretrained model**, if defined in the configuration:
+2. **Load a pre-trained model**, if defined in the configuration:

    - From a local file path.
    - From a Weights & Biases (WandB) artifact.